 ProgPal is an accessible UK-based conference for early career researchers, especially for those with limited or no funding.
 Although applications to host ProgPal from institutions outside the UK have been considered previously, the PalAss Council have decided that the conference should continue to be UK-based.
 Other conferences with very similar remits (for early career researchers in palaeontology) occur regularly elsewhere in Europe, such as the International Meeting of Early-stage Researchers in Palaeontology (IMERP).
 As a UK-based conference, ProgPal is not in competition with but is complementary to these other meetings.
 Applications to host ProgPal from overseas institutions will therefore not be considered.
 Delegates from overseas institutions are, however, strongly encouraged to present their work at ProgPal, and travel grants are available to help facilitate this.

-Largely building on the criteria devised by the 2016 Organising Committee, the process for assessing applications includes two additional criteria, and a weighting system to be used in the event of tied applications.
+The process for assessing applications includes two additional criteria, and a weighting system to be used in the event of tied applications.
 All of these should be addressed in applications to host ProgPal.
 Criteria are as follows:

 - Committee of suitable size, with the time and experience to run the conference.